 In May 2007, we signed an original equipment manufacturer agreement with Bull SAS ("Bull") pursuant to which they have agreed to market, sell, and support our software applications and services.
-To date, we have not generated any revenue through Bull, but expect this to occur in the future.
+To date, we have not generated any revenue through Bull.